 Feeding your dog celery is also an easy way for you to make sure they’re consuming enough fiber.
 Fiber is essential for promoting good digestion and helping your dog avoid stomach issues.

 Fiber can also help your dog to feel fuller longer.
-This can be great for overweight dogs.
-You can give them some celery so they feel satisfied without having to worry about them going over their calorie intake for the day.
+This can be great for overweight dogs or if you’re trying to help your pooch shed a few extra pounds.
+You can give them celery as a snack so they feel satisfied without having to worry about them going over their calorie intake for the day.

-Because of celery's fiber content, though, it's best to give your dog just a bit at a time.
-If they have too much, they might be prone to diarrhea and other digestive problems.
+Because of celery’s fiber content, though, it’s best to give your dog just a small amount at a time.
+If they eat too much at once, they might be prone to diarrhea and other digestive problems.

 Dogs – and bears – love celery!